-If you’re looking to landscape your yard, you may be interested in both learning more about and using mulch.
+If you’re looking to landscape your yard in Camas, Washougal, or Vancouver, Washington, you may be interested in both learning more about and using mulch.
 Mulching your yard can keep soil moist and weed-free.
 However, if you make certain mistakes when applying mulch to your yard, you could inadvertently increase water runoff and actually promote soil erosion instead of reducing it.
 To skip the stress, just call us here at Urban Eden Landscaping for expert landscaping services and lawn care.
 If you plan on refreshing the mulch in your yard on your own, keep these tips in mind.

 10 Tips When Using Mulch in Your Yard